antonbashir/dart-iouring-transport/README.md

   - [Sample](#sample)
 - [API](#api)
 - [Transport](#transport)
     - [\[async\] shutdown() - Shuts down the transport layer.
-If `gracefulDuration` is provided, the system will wait for the specified duration before shutting down.](#async-shutdown---shuts-down-the-transport-layer-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-shutting-down)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before shutting down.](#async-shutdown---shuts-down-the-transport-layer-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-shutting-down)
     - [\[async\] worker() - Creates a worker based on the given configuration.
 Returns a `SendPort` to be used in the `TransportWorker` constructor.](#async-worker---creates-a-worker-based-on-the-given-configuration-returns-a-sendport-to-be-used-in-the-transportworker-constructor)
 - [TransportWorker](#transportworker)
   - [Properties](#properties)